Brothers of Destruction: Fictional backstory

 While hiding his son away for years and apparently keeping this information confidential, Paul Bearer, in the meantime, joined the World Wrestling Federation and formed an alliance with The Undertaker.
 Bearer stood by his side for six years before eventually turning on him at SummerSlam 1996.
 After suffering repeated acts of retaliatory mistreatment at the hands of Undertaker, who was filled with rancor and bitterness over the betrayal incident, Bearer opted to exact vengeance of his own with an ultimatum: to either allow him to once again take over Undertaker as manager now that he had won the WWF Championship, or deal with the disclosure of his darkest secret.
-Feeling he had no choice in the matter, The Undertaker eventually obliged Bearer and became his protégé, though not like old times.
+Feeling he had no choice in the matter, The Undertaker eventually obliged Bearer and became his protégé, though this was not like old times.
 While "managing" Undertaker this time around, Bearer took to abrasively overbearing and harassing behaviors towards him at every turn.
 At numerous points in which Undertaker attempted to take attitude, disobey, or even defend himself, Bearer would subjugate him by threatening exposure of the dark secret, forcing Undertaker to back down and comply with his orders each time.
 Eventually, Undertaker lost his patience and refused to allow Bearer to manage him any longer, leading to Bearer's exposure of the secret.
 At this point in time, The Undertaker denied the charges of committing the arson murders, claiming his younger brother, a "pyromaniac", was the culprit and, due to the incident, couldn't possibly be alive (note that Undertaker would reveal himself as the intentional arsonist a year later).
 Bearer accused The Undertaker of not only being a murderer but a liar, while The Undertaker continued to deny the charges.
-Kane had supposedly been hideously scarred by the fire—and to conceal Jacobs' identity—the character wore a mask, sported long hair, and wore red and black ring attire that almost covered his entire body.
+Kane had supposedly been hideously scarred by the fire — and to conceal Jacobs' identity — the character wore a mask, sported long hair, and wore red and black ring attire that almost covered his entire body.
 After being forced to unmask in 2003, it was revealed that Kane had no physical scars from the fire.
 Instead, it was explained that Kane's scars were more psychological in the form of severe body dysmorphia, convinced that he was hideously burned and scarred, when in fact the scars had either long since healed or had never existed at all.